-- 64. Decision-making: TEOs must establish and demonstrate adequate arrangements for decisions to be made jointly or in consultation with the students enrolled at the TEO, or their representatives, on the following matters: - a.
-The maximum amount that students will be charged for student services; and - b. the types of services to be delivered (within the permitted categories set out below); and - c. the procurement of these services; and - d. the method for authorising expenditure on these services. - 65.
-Accounting for the use of student services fees: TEOs must either hold all student services fees in a separate bank account or ensure that all income and expenditure associated with the provision of such services is separately accounted for in the TEO's accounting system. - 66.
-Reporting on student services fees: Institutions must provide information on all student services fees through their annual report, and registered Private Training Establishments (PTEs) must provide information on all student services fees through a written report to students.
-Institutions and registered PTEs must include the following information in their annual report or written report to students:
+- 64. Decision-making: TEOs must establish and demonstrate adequate arrangements for decisions to be made jointly or in consultation with the students enrolled at the TEO, or their representatives, on the following matters: - a. the maximum amount that students will be charged for student services; - b. the types of services to be delivered (within the permitted categories set out in paragraph 70); - c. the procurement of those services; and - d. the method for authorising expenditure on those services. - 65.
+Consultation requirements: If a TEO chooses to make decisions about student services fees in consultation with learners or their representatives instead of undertaking a joint decision-making process, the TEO is required to ensure that: - a. the outcome of the consultation is not predetermined; - b. proposals are clearly communicated and publicised; - c. there is sufficient time for learners to consider proposals and provide feedback; and - d. due consideration is given to student feedback. - 66.
+Accounting for the use of student services fees: TEOs must either hold all student services fees in a separate bank account or ensure that all income and expenditure associated with the provision of such services is separately accounted for in the TEO's accounting system. - 67.
+Reporting on student services fees: Institutions must provide information on all student services fees through their annual report, and registered PTEs must provide information on all student services fees through a written report to students.
+Institutions and registered PTEs must include the following information in their annual report or written report to students: - a. a description of the services funded out of the student services fee; - b. a statement of the fee income and expenditure for each type of student service; - c. the student services fee amount charged per EFTS or academic year (or however it is calculated); and

-- a. a description of the services funded out of the student services fee; and - b. a statement of the fee income and expenditure for each type of student service; and - c. the student services fee amount charged per EFTS or academic year (or however it is calculated); and - d. a statement describing how the provider is complying with the accounting requirements specified above in paragrah 65. - 67.
-Private training establishment's written reports to students: Registered PTEs charging a student service fee must provide to the Tertiary Education Commission a copy of the report that is provided to students.
+- d. a statement describing how the provider is complying with the accounting requirements specified above in paragraph 66. - 68.
+Private training establishment's written reports to students: Registered PTEs charging a student service fee must provide to the TEC a copy of the report that is provided to students.
 A copy of the report must be sent to: